cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 == Changelog ==

+= 1.2.0 = Released on 11 March 2020

+* New: Support for WooCommerce 4.0
+* New: Support for WordPress 5.4
+* Update: Plugin framework

 = 1.1.13 = Released on 20 December 2019

-* New: Support to WooCommerce 3.9
+* New: Support for WooCommerce 3.9
-* New: Support to WordPress 5.3.2
+* New: Support for WordPress 5.3.2
 * Update: Plugin framework

 = 1.1.12 = Released on 5 November 2019